-Hrífunes Guesthouse provides both dining and lodging and is located only a few minutes from the river.
+The Hrífunes Guesthouse, only a few minutes from the river, provides dining and lodging.
 The Guesthouse is the perfect place to rest after a long day on the river.

 Communications: In Iceland, the power sockets are type F. The standard voltage is 230 V. A travel adapter is required.

 Day 2-4: Breakfast at the Guesthouse.
 You'll fish from 9 a.m. to 6 p.m.
 Lunches by the river include sandwiches, fruit, soup, candy bar, coffee, and tea.
-Buffet-style dinner at the Guesthouse.
+A buffet-style dinner at the Guesthouse.